Connect Windows audio apps together, routing audio signals between them!

 vac470.zip

-With Virtual Audio Cable (VAC) free software, you can connect Windows PC audio applications together, routing audio signals between them.
-You definitely know that traditional hardware audio devices (CD/LP player, FM receiver, equalizer tool, amplifier, etc.) may be connected together by electric (analog or digital) cables.
-VAC provides a set of virtual audio devices named Virtual Cables.
-The "Virtual Cable" term is used only in the VAC description, actual device/endpoint names are different.
+It provides a set of virtual audio devices named Virtual Cables.
+The "Virtual Cable" term is used only in the VAC description; actual device/endpoint names are different.

 You could create the same path, connecting the analog output of any audio adapter (sound card) to its own analog input by a plain electric cable.
-Then, you can select playback and recording endpoints in source and destination applications, so they become connected to each other.
-VAC performs such signal transfer completely inside the computer, with no audio hardware, and with no quality loss (if no format conversion and/or volume control are involved).
-Download Virtual Audio Cable for Windows PC now!
+Then, you can select playback and recording endpoints in source and destination applications, so they become connected.

-However, the digital audio signal produced by the source application will come through a digital-to-analog converter, then through the electric cable, then through an analog-to-digital converter, and finally recorded by the destination application.
-Therefore, double digital-to-analog and analog-to-digital conversions are performed in case of such connection, and audio quality is degraded.
+However, the digital audio signal produced by the source application will come through a digital-to-analog converter, then through the electric cable, then through an analog-to-digital converter, and finally be recorded by the destination application.

 VAC behavior is similar to the "Stereo Mix" ("What You Hear" or "What U Hear") feature of some hardware audio adapters (cards).
 But it is only similar, not equivalent.
-If you simply need a function like "Stereo Mix" under Vista/Win7/Win8/Win10, there could be better to try to enable it in your audio adapter.

 No audio hardware required

 You need no audio hardware (sound adapter/card), either built-in or external, to use VAC for digital audio transfer.
-Audio hardware is required only to hear the results, or to record signals from external sources.
+Audio hardware is required only to hear the results or to record signals from external sources.
 On a computer with no audio adapter (card), you still can use VAC to record audio signals produced by applications (for example, testing audio broadcast on a virtual server).

 Control panel application

-VAC Control Panel application allows you to change the number of Virtual Cables, view/modify VAC driver and cable settings, watch for cable/stream activity.
+VAC Control Panel application allows you to change the number of Virtual Cables, view/modify VAC driver and cable settings, and watch for cable/stream activity.

 Device-to-device audio transfer